-Was that termite swarmers I just witnessed?
+Were those termite swarmers I just witnessed?

-In order to start new colonies, existing termite colonies begin to release swarmers.
+In order to start new colonies, existing colonies begin to release swarming termites.
 The vast majority of these swarmers are normally seen on a warm sunny day that immediately follows a rainy day.

 What are termite swarmers?

-Depending upon the size of the colony that the swarmers are release from, the number of swarmers can range from hundred to even thousands of insects being distributed.
+Depending upon the size of the colony that the swarming termites are release from, the number of swarmers can range from a hundred to thousands of insects being distributed.
 The reason for such high number is survival.
-A large portion of the swarmers will not make landfall in an appropriate location for creating a new colony.
+A large portion of a termite swarm will not make landfall in an appropriate location for creating a new colony.

 What is the difference between a termite swarmer and a flying ant?

-Another key feature to look for in identifying termites are mud tubes.
+Another key feature to look for in identifying termites is mud tubes.
 Mud tubes, also called tunnels, are covered structures termites create to move from the ground to the structure.
 These tubes indicate that termites are present and need to exterminated.

-If you see any signs of termite activity please call the company that currently has your home under contract.
+If you see any signs of termite activity, please call the company that currently has your home under contract.
 If you do not have termite control on your house, contact us today for a free inspection.
 An inspection and quote are free.